Writing Retrospectives

 | Comments | Inline feedback and threaded discussions on selected text |

-| External Sync | Export content to Google Docs, Confluence, Notion, and other providers |
+| Export & Sync | Export content to Google Docs, Confluence, Notion, and other providers.
+Download as PDF or copy as Markdown |

 | Templates | Pre-built content structures inserted via slash commands |